Baked Catfish with Herbs - catfish fillets topped with an herb blend, butter, and lemon and baked until golden. Quick and easy weeknight dinner.

 Sprinkle the spice-herb mixture over both sides of the catfish fillets.
-Place the fillets in a 9x13 baking pan that has been coated with non-stick cooking spray.
+Place the fillets on a baking pan that has been coated with non-stick cooking spray.
 I also lined my pan with foil just because it makes it so much easier to clean.

 Add the melted butter, lemon juice, and garlic powder to a small bowl.
 Mix well to combine.